(often misidentified as: Angonyx testacea)

 MACROGLOSSINAE, SPHINGIDAE, BOMBYCOIDEA

-The adult moths of this species have forewings that are green or greenish-brown, each having a pale band across the middle, and pale wing-tips.
+The adult moths have green or greenish-brown forewings, each having a pale band across the middle, and pale wing-tips.
 The forewings each have a doubly recurved margin, and a concave hind margin.
 The moths have dark brown hindwings each with a recurved margin and a vague pale submarginal band.
 The moths have a wingspan of about 5 cms.
 The green colour fades to brown in dead specimens.

 The species is found in Australasia, including :